 Below is additional information on how to handle irritation and discomfort.
 You can also watch some INSTRUCTION VIDEOS for resourceful information.

-Sometimes a wire will break or came out of the brackets or bands and may cause discomfort.
+Sometimes a wire will break or come out of the brackets or bands and may cause discomfort.
 A pokey wire can be cut using a clean nail clipper.
 A sticky end can be bent using a pencil end.
-Loose bands and brackets can occur if you accidentally biting into hard food or play rough sports.
+Loose bands and brackets can occur if you accidentally bite into hard food or play rough sports.
 A protective mouthguard is advised for playing contact sports.
 You can buy a mouthguard from your local sport store.
-Our office can adjust the mouthguard for you to fit over braces appliance.
+Our office can adjust the mouthguard for you to fit over your braces appliance.
 Loose separators can occur and you can re-insert the separators yourself or call the office to have it replaced.

 Many times repairs can be put off until your next regular appointment.
 Please call our office if you need any repair so that we can block out additional time for your repair.